ramanansekar/login_form/README.md

 # login_form & signup _form
-Login form for simple user registration
+Login & signup form for simple user registration
 This webpage is completely used only HTML,CSS and Some javascript commands only.
 Also , it created with reference of tutorialpoint & w3schools HTML-Hypertext Markup Language, a standardized system for tagging text files to achieve font, colour, graphic, and hyperlink effects on World Wide Web pages.